Posts Tagged ‘Documentary Production’

 Available from Amazon.com – Create Documentary Films, Video…

-Documentary and Non-Fiction Feature Production
+Documentary Feature Film Production

-Broadcast Television
+Early Broadcast Television Documentaries

 murrow collect DVDNetwork News productions like CBS’s 60 Minutes carry on a tradition started by Edward R Murrow and Fred Friendly with documentaries for television like Harvest of Shame and McCarthy Hearings.
 Public Television documentaries produced independently and by PBS Network affiliates like WGBH’s Front Line documentaries and PBS Network productions like The Civil War by Ken Burns are feature length and longer documentary films made for Television.